Chemical weapons and the United Kingdom: Later plans

 Winston Churchill issued a memorandum advocating a chemical strike on German cities using poison gas and possibly anthrax.
-Although the idea was rejected, it has provoked debate.
+Although the idea was rejected, it provoked debate.

 In July 1944, fearing that rocket attacks on London would get even worse and that he would only use chemical weapons if it was "life or death for us" or would "shorten the war by a year", Churchill wrote a secret memorandum asking his military chiefs to "think very seriously over this question of using poison gas."
 He said: "it is absurd to consider morality on this topic when everybody used it in the last war without a word of complaint," and that:

 The Joint Planning Staff (JPS), however, advised against the use of gas because it would inevitably provoke Germany to retaliate in kind.
 They argued that this would be to the Allies' disadvantage in France both for military reasons and because it might "seriously impair our relations with the civilian population when it became generally known that chemical warfare was first employed by us."
 The JPS had similar concerns about public morale in Britain, fearing that people might become resentful if they felt a gas war could have been avoided.
 The Chiefs of Staff also warned that the Nazis would have no particular "difficulty in holding down the cowed German population, if they were subjected to gas attack," whereas the British population "are in no such inarticulate condition."
 Moreover, the German might use Allied prisoners as workers in contaminated areas causing "great public concern".

 Churchill responded to this advice by saying:

 At the same time, the JPS examined the arguments in favour of using anthrax bioweapons against six large German cities but ruled this out on the ground that the anthrax bombs were not yet available.
 A large batch of aerial bombs were ordered, but by the time the U.S. factory was ready to produce them, they were deemed unnecessary since the war in Europe was almost over.

 Novelist Robert Harris and broadcaster Jeremy Paxman argue that as soon as another weapon of mass destruction – the atomic bomb – became available, and offered a chance to shorten the war, the Americans used it.
 "Why, from an ethical or political point of view, should germ warfare have been regarded any differently? [by British]."

 As the end of the war was sufficiently in sight, British poison gas production was terminated following a request from the Chiefs of Staff Committee in February 1945.